-Pictet Overseas, Inc. is a Canadian based CFTC registered Futures Commission Merchant ("FCM") and a member of the National Futures Association.
-POI is also an SEC registered Broker Dealer and a member of FINRA.
 POI is part of The Pictet Group, a group of companies that provides private banking and wealth management services.
-Established in Geneva in 1805, Pictet focuses on managing the wealth of private individuals, families and institutional investors.
+Established in Geneva in 1805, The Pictet Group focuses on managing the wealth of private individuals, families and institutional investors.
 It does not engage in any form of investment banking, nor does it extend any commercial loans.